- Patients

 What is melanoma?

-Melanoma is a type of skin cancer in the cells that produce pigment – called melanocytes.
+Melanoma is a type of skin cancer in the cells that produce pigment – called melanocytes.3

-Melanoma is linked to sun exposure.
-But it can also affect areas of the body that aren’t often exposed to sun.
-In very rare cases, it affects the skin lining the nose, mouth and genitals
+Melanoma is linked to sun exposure.3 But it can also affect areas of the body that aren’t often exposed to sun.
+In very rare cases, it affects the skin lining the nose, mouth and genitals.3,4

-When melanoma cancer cells grow, a mark appears on the skin.
-It’s often brown or black in colour
+When melanoma cancer cells grow, a mark may appear on the skin.
+It may appear to be brown or black in colour.4

-Melanoma can spread to other parts of the body, including the lymph nodes, bone, lung, liver and brain.
-When cancer spreads it is known as ‘metastatic’ or secondary cancer
+Melanoma can spread to other parts of the body, including the lymph nodes, bone, lung, liver and brain.5 When cancer spreads it is known as ‘metastatic’ or secondary cancer.1

 What are non-melanoma skin cancers?

-Non-melanoma skin cancers develop among cells in the upper layers of the skin.
-The two most common types of non-melanoma skin cancer are squamous cell carcinoma (SCC) and basal cell carcinoma (BCC).
+Non-melanoma skin cancers develop among cells in the upper layers of the skin.3 The two most common types of non-melanoma skin cancer are squamous cell carcinoma (SCC) and basal cell carcinoma (BCC).1,3

-Non-melanoma skin cancer can occur anywhere on the skin, though it’s most commonly found on parts of the body that have experienced long-term sun exposure – like the head, face, neck, arms, legs and back of the hands.
-Learn more about radiation therapy treatment options for non-melanoma skin cancer at GenesisCare.
+Non-melanoma skin cancer can occur anywhere on the skin, though it’s most commonly found on parts of the body that have experienced long-term sun exposure – like the head, face, neck, arms, legs and back of the hands.1,3

 What are basal cell carcinomas?